 Moe Myint: It is difficult to make an overall assessment of the issue on the ground.
 The situation is different from segment to segment and place to place.
 In Rathedaung, Arakanese people outnumber Muslims and there are fewer Muslim villages—but not small, there is a population of around 3,000 villagers.
 There were cases in which Arakanese people picked a fight or quarrel with Muslim villagers if they encountered them while they went fishing outside their villages.
 But it was not that whole Arakanese villages went to Muslim villages and threatened them.
 There might have been quarreling and swearing during encounters.
 And this news was spread by word of mouth and exaggerated during the process, and later rumors emerged that whole Arakanese villages threatened [self-identifying Rohingya].

 KZM: It can be said that there has been disharmony and hostility between two societies on the ground for a long time.
 Daw Aung San Suu Kyi said in her speech that there is no harmony, but only deep hostility between two sides.
 And about the armed attacks, we can’t predict exactly.
 Former US Ambassador to Myanmar Derek Mitchell—he has an understanding of Myanmar—has recently said that the issue is not merely about the controversy over the terminology of Rohingya or Bengali.
-Beyond the terminology, he said, they have an agenda to demand ethnicity—to add Rohingya as the 136th ethnic group in Myanmar which currently has 135 ethnic groups.
-And if they get ethnicity, they would demand territory—a Rohingya State or Muslim State—like Rakhine State, he said.
-He was telling the international community that it is a very complicated issue.
-He implied that there might be a separatist agenda.
-Myanmar citizens and ethnic Arakanese people have serious concern for this.
+Beyond the terminology, (Many people here believe) Rohingya have an agenda to demand ethnicity—to add Rohingya as the 136th ethnic group in Myanmar which currently has 135 ethnic groups.
+And if they get ethnicity, they would demand territory—a Rohingya State or Muslim State—like Rakhine State.
+Derek was telling the international community that it is a very complicated issue.
+He implied that Myanmar citizens and ethnic Arakanese people have serious concern for this—a separatist agenda by other means.
 What is your assessment, U Maung Maung Soe?